JaromPD/Data-Structures-Tutorial/3-trees.md

 To create the ```_contains()``` method we need to start by taking parameters of the data to search for and the node to check which will start as the root.

 This method first checks to see if the Node's data matches the data it's looking for.
 If it does we've found it and can return True since the tree does contain it.
 If it doesn't match however we have to check if the searched for data is less or more than the current node.
 If the found side is None then we know the data is not in the Tree and return False because we would have found it before the end of the branch if it was there.
-If there is another node then we call the method again on thatt node so that we can do the whole comparison again.
+If there is another node then we call the method again on that node so that we can do the whole comparison again.
 This goes on until the value is found or we hit the end of the list

 ```python
 def _contains(self, data, node)